gc-turbo/twitterkit3-plugin/README.md

 `cordova plugin add https://github.com/guylando/twitterkit3-plugin --variable TWITTER_KEY=<Twitter Consumer Key> --variable TWITTER_SECRET=<Twitter Consumer Secret>`

+IMPORTANT: This plugin has all necessary url scheme handling built-in and does not require you to add anything to your ios AppDelegate.
+However some plugins such as https://github.com/jeduan/cordova-plugin-facebook4 have openUrl code which prevents this plugin openUrl to run resulting in the login not finalizing after coming back to the app from the twitter webview.
+So if such problems are encountered then check which plugins are you using and fix the bug there.

 ### Usage

 This plugin adds an object to the window named TwitterConnect.
 The following methods are provided by the plugin.